GDGVIT/AttendanceApp-Backend/Guides/DevGuide.md

 - attendence_namespace-> attendence (to emit client attendence) :emits to the client side admin_namespace then
 - broadcaster_namespace -> attendence comes to this namespace also, from here it's sended to particular room

+## ToBeDone

+- add status code to all sockets
+- make their pattern very much same

 ## Not doing (Improvements/edge-bug)

 - replace flask-jwt with flask-jwt-extended